Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 ```
 {% endraw %}

 Both result in a data schema that is similar to the many-to-many-relationships used in databases.
 So what if in Jekyll we could use this technique to create a JSON file that contains the same structure, and make it available to the internet?
-And we sure can!
+And indeed we can!

 ## Constructing the API endpoints